Comment on "Crystal Structure and Pair Potentials: A Molecular-Dynamics Study"

-Parrinello~and Rahman\cite{pr} proposed a molecular dynamics (PRMD) for crystal structure under external constant pressure in 1980.
-Many simulations of structure phase transitions induced by external forces have been carried out with it even till recently\cite{Mart,Rou,Mor,Tra}, especially after it was combined with the well-known Car-Parrinello MD.
-It uses the scaled particle position vectors ${{\bf s}_i}^T$ $ =\left( \xi _i{\bf ,}\eta _i{\bf ,}\zeta _i\right) $ as generalized coordinates, defined by
+In 1980, Parrinello~and Rahman proposed a molecular dynamics (PRMD) for crystal structure under external constant pressure\cite{pr}.
+Many simulations of structure phase transitions induced by external forces have been carried out with it\cite{Mart,Rou,Mor,Tra}, especially after it was combined with the well-known Car-Parrinello Molecular Dynamics.
+It uses the scaled particle position vectors ${{\bf s}_i}^T$ $ =\left( \xi _i{\bf ,}\eta _i{\bf ,}\zeta _i\right) $ as generalized coordinates, defined in